Summer Enrichment Program for Interns

 The Summer Enrichment Program matching process is competitive.
 Applicants initially indicate a preference for a position at a particular site or geographic region.
 Host sites/ preceptors will then review the applications and contact those applicants with whom they would like to interview.
 Most organizations complete one round of phone interviews and/or on-site interviews before making a final offer.

-In accordance with the mission of the Institute, all student programs and services require proof of US citizenship and are intended to benefit the U.S. hospital system.
-We do not currently offer any programming for non US citizens.
+Per the mission of the Institute, all student programs and services require proof of US citizenship and are intended to benefit the U.S. hospital system.
+We do not currently offer any programming for non-US citizens.

 SEP program elements are not well suited for students whose career goals are focused elsewhere, including, teaching, nursing, pharmacy, or other allied medical fields, etc.

 No, you do not have to be a member of the American College of Healthcare Executives to participate in the Summer Enrichment Program.
 We do recommend that you consider joining the ACHE to participate in their programming and enjoy all of the benefits of membership in their organization.
 For more info about ACHE, please click here.

 Yes.
 Please note in your application packet that you have previously been a member of the SEP program, with details on when and where you participated.

 Preceptors are your supervisors.
 However, one of the goals of the on-site enrichment experience to provide students with the opportunity to develop mentors that are practicing within the health care profession.
 SEP will provide tools and materials to help interns progress in their relationships with their preceptors so that SEP preceptors become SEP mentors.

 Many students also take advantage of the opportunity to develop mentoring relationships with other leaders throughout the organization who may also become long-term mentors.